On the Method of Interconnection and Damping Assignment Passivity-Based Control for the Stabilization of Mechanical Systems: Main Results

 Write the Hamiltonian $H^\ell$ of the linearization $\Sigma^\ell$ of (\ref{can:PBC}) at the origin as

-where $M^{-1}(0)$ is the evaluation of $M^{-1}(q)$ at $q=0$, and $D^2V$ is the second-derivative matrix of $V$.
-Suppose that $\Sigma^\ell$ is controllable or its uncontrollable dynamics are oscillatory.
-Then, by Lemma~\ref{thm:linear:Ham} there are two constant positive definite symmetric matrices $\overline M $ and $\overline S$ such that
+where $M^{-1}(0)$ is the evaluation of $M^{-1}(q)$ at $q=0$, and $D^2V$ is the second-order derivative matrix of $V$.
+Suppose that $\Sigma^\ell$ is controllable or its uncontrollable part is oscillatory.
+Then, by Theorem~\ref{thm:linear:Ham} there are two constant positive definite symmetric matrices $\overline M $ and $\overline S$ such that

 which is the potential matching condition for $\Sigma^\ell$.
-The kinetic matching condition trivially holds for $\Sigma^\ell$ since $M$ and $\overline M$ are constant matrices.
-Notice that the set of PDEs in (\ref{ud1:pot}) and (\ref{ud1:kin}) for $\widehat V$ and $\widehat M_{11}$ is integrable, which can be easily checked by applying Frobenius' theorem; refer to \cite{Le02} for Frobenius' theorem.
+The kinetic matching condition trivially holds for $\Sigma^\ell$ since both $M$ and $\overline M$ are constant matrices.
+Notice that the set of PDEs in (\ref{ud1:pot}) and (\ref{ud1:kin}) for $\widehat V$ and $\widehat M_{11}$ is integrable, which can be easily checked by applying Frobenius' integrability theorem; refer to \cite{Le02} for Frobenius' integrability theorem.
 We now impose the following initial conditions on $\widehat M$ and $\widehat V$ at $q=0$: